 International exam credit.
 Students who receive a 5 or better on the International Baccalaureate Economics Higher-Level exam; an A, B, or C on the A-Level Economics exam; or a 14 or better on the French Baccalaureate Economics exam can receive credit for both Econ 10a and 20a.
 More information is available here.
-The University does not recognize O-Level or International Baccalaureate Standard Level exams.
+The University does not recognize O-Level, International Baccalaureate Standard Level, or other exams.

 Limit on departmental credit for courses taken elsewhere.
 A student must take at least 5 of the 10 core and elective courses required for the Economics major at Brandeis or through an approved study abroad program.
-Students should expect to take Econ 25a and 26b, the two foundational literacy practicums, at Brandeis.

 Statistics.
 The two-semester sequence Math 36a and Math 36b may substitute for Econ 83a.
 Psychology majors may substitute Psyc 51a for Econ 83a, Politics majors may substitute Pol 52a for Econ 83a, and Biology majors may substitute Biol 51a for Econ 83a.
 However, Math 8a, the statistics classes offered by Business (Bus 1b, 51b, and 51a), and AP Statistics can NOT substitute for Econ 83a.
-Note: Students who have had a different statistics course, either at Brandeis or another university (normal for transfer students), may not have had the coverage of regression that Econ 83a provides.
+Note: Students who have had a different statistics course, either at Brandeis or another university (common for transfer students), may not have had the coverage of regression that Econ 83a provides.
 In such cases, the student should be advised to get a syllabus for Econ 83a and attend the final (regression) section of that course.